Casual Dining vs. Fine Dining

 - Pick a location and make your presence known.
 The ideal location is near middle-upper class residential areas, yet far off from potential fine dining competitors.

 - Stock up on necessary equipment.
 Every part of your restaurant should match in elegance.
-Purchase necessary exquisite dinnerware and flatware, as well as ornate cloth table covers and chairs, fancy glassware and china dinnerware can also spice up your restaurant!
+Purchase necessary exquisite porcelain dinnerware and flatware, as well as ornate cloth table covers.
+Additionally, high-end finishes like elegant furniture, charger plates to accompany your dinnerware can enhance the look and feel of your dining space.

 - Purchase first-rate restaurant equipment.
 At high-end restaurants, customers expect only the best-quality food.